 - Shedding more than 100 hairs per day.

 - Hair that looks thinner or more brittle.

 Can You Reverse Male Pattern Baldness?

 While there's no cure for male-pattern baldness, some medications can help slow hair loss down.
-Minoxidil is an FDA-approved, over-the-counter medication that you can apply to your scalp that helps some men grow new hair.
-Continued use is important for this treatment as once you stop using it, your hair loss can return.
+Minoxidil is an FDA-approved, over-the-counter medication that you can either take orally or apply to your scalp that helps some men grow new hair. the FD has also approved finasteride (Propecia) for oral treatment for hair-loss.
+Dutasteride (Avodart), while not FDA approved works much like dinasteride, but is used off-label.
+Continued use is important for these treatments as once you stop using it, your hair loss can return.
 According to American Family Physician, the recommended treatment for male pattern baldness is topical minoxidil (2% or 5% solution).